citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Welcome back to another Citra Mega Progress Report!

 Yes!
 We aren't dead!
-First off, we do apologize for the wait, we are still lacking a full time writer.
+First off, we do apologize for the wait, we are still lacking a full-time writer.
 In the meantime, Citra community moderator [autumnburra](https://community.citra-emu.org/u/autumnburra/summary) and developer [FearlessTobi](https://community.citra-emu.org/u/fltobi/summary) have come together with the assistance of another community moderator, [SleepingSnake](https://community.citra-emu.org/u/sleepingsnake/summary), to provide you, the Citra community, with this awesome report on all the changes we’ve had in Citra since 2020 Q2!

 If you have been keeping up to date with messages posted in the `#development` channel in our [Discord server](https://citra-emu.org/discord/), you may already be aware of some of these.
 But nevertheless, this is a read that you’re not going to want to miss out on!